 – Maggiano’s Little Italy at The Fashion Place Mall

-The ABC Carpet and Home Store near Union Square in downtown Manhattan is one of my favorite places to hang out if I have a little bit of time.
-From the outside, the store looks unremarkable, but once through the door you feel like Dorothy stepping out into Oz.
-Bright-colored oriental rugs and crystal chandeliers of various sizes and heights hang from the tall, six story ceilings making it a feast for the eyes.
-The open construction, and separate shop stalls give the whole space the feel of an upscale, indoor bazaar.
-Each shop is filled to the brim with eclectic and beautiful housewares, textiles, jewelry, rugs and more, from all around the world.
+The ABC Carpet and Home Store near Union Square is one of my favorite places to go when I’m in Manhattan.
+From the outside, the store looks unremarkable, but once through the door you feel like Dorothy stepping out of her black-and-white world, into the technicolor land Oz.
+Brightly-colored, exotic oriental rugs and crystal chandeliers of various sizes and heights hang from the tall, six story ceilings.
+The open, loft-style construction, and separate shop stalls, filled to the brim with beautiful housewares, textiles, jewelry, rugs and more, from all around the world, make the space feel like an upscale, indoor bazaar.

 One-of-a-kind shops like ABC Carpet and Home are just one of the many things that I love about New York City.
 At any given moment you can step through any seemingly ordinary door and feel like you’ve spent a few minutes “somewhere over the rainbow”.